toubkal winter sun rising over a ridgeline

 In the winter months, under a blanket of snow the High Atlas mountains are a magical place for some fantastic winter trekking.
 The peaks and high passes that looked spectacular in summer are now even more enticing as they glisten with ice and the promise of crisp, cold mountain air on windswept summit ridges.
 If you have a craving to hear the crunch of snow under your boot and the feeling of your crampons biting into the ground as you kick steps upwards to reach a distant peak, you have come to the right place.

-On this adventure we will climb Ouanoukrim (4088m), the second highest peak in Morocco and Toubkal (4167m) the highest peak in north Africa.
+On this adventure we will climb the highest peak in Morocco and North Africa, Mount Toubkal (4167m), with the added challenge of this being in winter conditions.
 You will be accompanied by expert mountain guides every step of the way and all your technical gear is provided.

 Trip highlights